-With the EtherNet/IP coupler you should always use a static IP address.
-Please consider when using a DHCP server that the IP address assignment (lease) is not changed in the DHCP server.
+- With the EtherNet/IP coupler you should always use a static IP address. - If the EtherNet/IP coupler is configured via DHCP, it must supply a valid gateway address, otherwise the IP address is not accepted! - Please consider when using a DHCP server that the IP address assignment (lease) is not changed in the DHCP server.
 Otherwise, after a restart of the EtherNet/IP coupler the coupler can not be found by the EtherNet/IP scanner.